20 years later, Collierville man’s murder unsolved

 “There was no rhyme or reason for them to rob him,” his son said.
 “He helped anybody in the community.
 If they needed money, just ask, you didn’t have to kill him to take it.”

-Rickey believes his father my have known his killers and also beleives someone in the commumnity knows what happened but won’t come forward.
+Rickey believes his father may have known his killers and also believes someone in the community knows what happened but won’t come forward.

 “The community knows who it did.
 Why the community is not stepping forward for $20,000 reward is mind boggling,” he said.
 “People still call me and tell me whom they think it is, and some of it, I believe and some of it I don’t. it just depends on who.
 The street does talk.”